Q&A

 Yes.
 The written authorization requirement is an agreement between a FFRDC contractor and their cognizant contracting officer.
 National laboratory collaborators should be familiar with this requirement and who they need to contact at DOE to obtain this letter.
 University PIs are required to obtain a copy of the written authorization and include it in the Full Application.
 (The letter does not need to be included in Pre-Applications.)
 This is applicable for all national laboratory collaborators, even if they are not receiving funds.

-If they are not receiving funding, they will need a Letter of Authoizatins but do not need to provide a FWP.
+If they are not receiving funding, they will need a Letter of Authorizations but do not need to provide an FWP.

 Yes, reference do count toward page limitations.